readium/webpub-manifest/extensions/audiobook.md

 The `duration` of an audiobook as expressed in `metadata` is purely a hint and <strong class="rfc">must not</strong> be used by the User Agent for anything else than informing the user.

+In addition to its duration, an audiobook <strong class="rfc">may</strong> indicate that it's an abridged edition using the `abridged` element.

 ## 2. Listing Audio Resources

 An audiobook is divided into one or more audio resources, which are all listed in the `readingOrder` of the manifest.